What Is Breast Augmentation?

 - Lowering of the inframammary fold: This will assist in rounding out the lower pole of the breast and expanding the base width of the breast.

-- Radial breast tissue scoring: Dr. Zemmel will perform this maneuver in surgery to “unfurl” and spread out the breast tissue.
+- Radial breast tissue scoring: This maneuver is performed in surgery to “unfurl” and spread out the breast tissue.
 Conceptually this is similar to the opening of an umbrella.

 - Periareolar breast lift (mastopexy): This will reduce the diameter of the areola, reduce areolar herniation, and improve symmetry.